openhouse/packet-select/README.md

 - `data/file-frequency.tsv` and `data/file-votes.json` summarizing selections.
 - `run.json` with metadata about the invocation.
 - `subtrees/gteNN/` directories (unless disabled) built from the frequency table.
+- `project-overviews/*.txt` files collecting each bucket's `project-overview.txt` (when bucket overviews are generated).
 - Optional per-bucket `project-overview.txt` files if overview generation is available.

 ## Scripts